Al Jazeera reporter likely killed by unintentional gunfire from Israeli positions, U.S. says | Law-Order

 Al Jazeera reporter likely killed by unintentional gunfire from Israeli positions, U.S. says

-Al Jazeera journalist Shireen Abu Akleh was likely killed by unintentional gunfire from Israeli positions, but independent investigators could not reach a definitive conclusion about the origin of the bullet that struck her, the U.S. State Department said on Monday.
-Abu Akleh, a Palestinian-American, was killed on May 11 during an Israeli raid in the town of Jenin in the occupied West Bank.
+Al Jazeera journalist Shireen Abu Akleh was likely to have been killed by gunfire from Israeli positions but it was probably unintentional, the U.S. State Department said on Monday.
+Independent investigators could not reach a definitive conclusion about the origin of the bullet that struck her, it said.

+Abu Akleh, a Palestinian-American, was killed on May 11 during an Israeli raid in the town of Jenin in the occupied West Bank under circumstances that remain bitterly disputed.
+Palestinian officials criticised the report and maintained she had been deliberately targeted.
+Israel denies this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)